Battle of Qala-i-Jangi: Background

 The CIA wanted to question the foreign fighters about the activities of al-Qaeda.
 On the evening of November 24, it was decided to transfer the prisoners to Qala-i-Jangi ("the war fortress" in Dari), a 19th-century fortress near Mazar-i-Sharif that Dostum had previously used as his headquarters and ammunition depot.
-None of the prisoners were Afghans.
+None of the prisoners being moved to the Qala-i-Jangi fort were Afghans.
 Many of them were Arabs, from Egypt, Saudi Arabia, Yemen, and the Gulf states.
 There were also Azerbaijanis, Dagastanis, Filipinos, Indonesians, Kazakhs, Kyrgyz, Pakistanis, Tajiks, Tatars, Turks, Uighurs, and Uzbeks.
 The group also included Africans from Algeria, Morocco, Nigeria, and Sudan.
-A few fighters appeared to be white Westerners. foreign suspects were transported on flatbed trucks to the fortress, now turned into a prison.
+A few fighters appeared to be white Westerners.
+Foreign suspects were transported on flatbed trucks to the fortress, now turned into a prison.
 The prisoners had not been searched, and some had concealed weapons during the surrender.
 On the day of the surrender, two prisoners committed suicide with grenades and killed one of Dostum's commanders and some others in two separate incidents at the makeshift prison.
 Despite the deaths, the National Islamic Movement militia did not reinforce security at the prison.
-John Kerry's report for the United States Senate Committee on Foreign Relations later alleged it was a pre-planned "Trojan Horse" style operation, a gambit that would allow a die-hard force of foreign fighters to take over a strategically important fortified position at Qala-i-Jangi and capture a massive munitions stockpile.
+John Kerry's report for the United States Senate Committee on Foreign Relations later alleged it was a preplanned "Trojan Horse"-style operation, a gambit that would allow a diehard force of foreign fighters to take over a strategically important fortified position at Qala-i-Jangi and capture a massive munitions stockpile.

 Uprising

-On 25 November, two CIA officers, Johnny Micheal Spann from the paramilitary Special Activities Division, and David Tyson, a case officer, Uzbek speaker and regional expert, arrived at Qala-i-Jangi to carry out prisoner interrogations in the fort's courtyard.
+On 25 November, two CIA officers, Johnny Micheal Spann from the paramilitary Special Activities Division, and David Tyson, a case officer, Uzbek speaker and regional expert, arrived at Qala-e-Jangi to carry out prisoner interrogations in the fort's courtyard.
 The CIA officers questioned selected prisoners, especially Sulayman al-Faris who was an American citizen born as John Walker Lindh(at the time, they noticed only that Lindh was a European-looking prisoner and different from the others, so he was singled out for an interrogation).
 Approximately two hours after the interviews began, a number of prisoners, some of them with concealed grenades, suddenly stood up and attacked their captors, who were outnumbered about four to one.
-Attacking in a suicidal manner, revolting prisoners overran and killed Spann and several Afghan guards; they also appeared to be often much better trained than their Northern Alliance captors, many of whom got shocked and frightened by their enemies' display of skill and fanaticism.
+Attacking in a suicidal manner, revolting prisoners overran and killed Spann and several Afghan guards; they also appeared to be often much better trained than their Northern Alliance captors, many of whom were shocked and frightened by their enemies' display of skill and fanaticism.
 The prisoners managed to take over the southern half of the fortress, including the armory and ammunition depot, seizing a large store of small arms, grenades, rocket-propelled grenade launchers, mortars and ammunition.